secretGeek/today-i-learned-staging/readme.md

 ## Guidelines

-Should be factoids that you expect to need to refer to again.
-Hence, any factoid that is "Well that's interesting!" but would *never* be referenced again is NOT wanted here.
-So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is a major exception).
+Each page included within this site should be a factoids that you **expect to refer to again**.

+Hence, any factoid that is merely "Well that's interesting!" but would *never* be referenced again is NOT wanted here.
+So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is somewhat of an exception).

 The folder structure means things are categorised by ONE main topic, not tagged with endless topics/subtopics.